Why Some Memories Seem Like Movies: 'Time Cells' Discovered In Human Brains

 But people with damage to the hippocampus were unable put these events in the right order.
 "These sequences are completely and absolutely gone in people with hippocampal lesions," Buzsáki says.

-The new study suggests that's because their brains don't have time cells, which would allow them to recreate the entire tour in their minds.
+The new study suggests that's because their brains don't have time cells, which would allow them to re-create the entire tour in their minds.

 But even though time cells are critical in creating sequences, Buzsáki says, they really aren't like clocks, which tick at a steady pace.
 Instead, the ticks and tocks of time cells are constantly speeding up or slowing down, depending on factors like mood.